 International trade enables countries to have access to products which they are unable to produce.
 For example, small nations in the Middle East have large deposits of oil.
 They have become very wealthy from those oil deposits.
 However, even with all that money, they don’t manufacture everything themselves.
-Instead, they exchange their oil for the motor cars and airplanes which are built by countries like the United States, Japan, and Germany which have little or no oil deposits of their own.
+Instead, they exchange their oil for motor cars and airplanes which are built by countries like the United States, Japan, and Germany.
+These countries have little or no oil deposits of their own.

 There are four types of trade barriers that can be implemented by countries.
 They are Voluntary Export Restraints, Regulatory Barriers, Anti-Dumping Duties, and Subsidies.
 We covered Tariffs and Quotas in our previous posts in great detail.